-8 Free Alternatives to Photoshop for Photo Editing and Graphic Design
+8 Free Photoshop Alternatives for Photo Editing and Graphic Design

 Are you looking for free alternatives to Photoshop?
 Whether it’s to save on subscription fees, or just to try something new, there are lots of reasons to branch out with different photo editing software.
 Photoshop alternatives can also be a good option for beginner photo editors, as some of them are easier to learn and operate.